imusshas/ASTROKNIGHT/README.md

 educational experience.

 ## Let's dive into the game
-In the section below some demo levels of the game are provided.
+Some demo leves of this game are provided here in the section below.

 ### Level 1: Physical Fitness
 At this level, children learn about the physical